 Embutido is the Filipino version of meatloaf.
 It used to be a dish that’s served during special gatherings.
 Maybe it’s because of its colorful look that is so presentable and appetizing when thinly sliced on a serving platter.
 Nowadays, it’s an everyday food that’s readily available and different people have their own version of this delectable dish.

 People think embutido is a tricky dish to prepare so it’s mostly bought rather than made at home.
 It’s actually a very simple meal that anybody can make.
 The best part is, you can make a lot of it in one go.
 Freeze and it keeps for months.
 Just thaw when you feel like eating one and warm it in a pan with a little oil.
 Or, if you want to make it fancier, you can dredge it in flour, dip in beaten eggs and roll in breadcrumbs before frying it in oil.
-You have the option of keeping it a plain embutido or add some sticks of cheese in the middle for that cheesy surprise when you slice it.
+You have the option of keeping it plain or add some sticks of cheese in the middle for that cheesy surprise when you slice it.
+It’s a beautiful and creamy surprise!

 Oven-Baked (Cheesy) Embutido